ElMassimo/js_from_routes/docs/guide/codegen.md

 }
 ```

-Make sure to provide an exported `definePathHelper` method in your file, and you are all set.

 ### Using a different template

-If you need to generate helpers in a different way, or want do something entirely different with exported routes, you can provide a path to your own template:
+If you need to generate helpers in a different way, or want do something entirely different with exported routes, you can configure <kbd>[template_path]</kbd> to use your own template:

 ```ruby
 config.template_path = Rails.root.join('custom_js_from_routes.js.erb')
 ```

-A `routes` variable will be available in the [template][default template], with the exported routes for a controller.
+A `routes` variable will be available in the template, with the exported routes for a controller.

 Each `route` exposes properties such as `verb` and `path`, [check the source code][route dsl] for details.

-Check out [this pull request] to get a sense of how flexible it can be.
+See [this pull request] to get a sense of how flexible it can be.

 ## Caching 📦